uboslinux/ubos-docs/sphinx/developers/faq.rst

 If you must use an ARM-based device, we recommend that at least you store your valuable code on an external (USB) hard drive.
 Compilations will be faster, too.

-If you want to try anyway, get Arch for your platform from `Arch Linux ARM <http://archlinuxarm.org/>`_ and continue with :doc:`installing the UBOS tools <install-ubos-tools>`.

 How are the various UBOS images different from each other?
 ----------------------------------------------------------